seynur/mitre-attack-app-for-splunk-docs/docs/installation.md

 2. Install the application on Splunk Enterprise.
 DA-ESS-MitreContent should be installed on the _Search Head_ or _Search Head Cluster_ where Enterprise Security Application resides.
   For details on add-on installation please refer to [Splunk Documentation](https://docs.splunk.com/Documentation/AddOns/released/Overview/Installingadd-ons)

-3. Please be sure that Enterprise Security or Alert Manager applications are properly installed, configured, and ready to use.
+3. Please be sure that Enterprise Security application is properly installed, configured, and ready to use.

   &nbsp;